Frequently Asked Questions

 • Where do I find my user ID?

-• Your User ID can be found on the email we sent you when you first opened your account.
+• Your User ID can be found on the email we sent you when we opened your account (if you joined us from May 2024).

 • How can I find out my balance?